kubesail/create-node-app/README.md

     cd my-app
     npm start

-_Creates a new repository and starts a React frontend, Express backend, Postgres, and Redis Docker containers locally_
+_Creates a new repository and starts a React frontend, an Express backend, and containers for Postgres and Redis locally_

 #### Deploying to Production